1717-01-24

 It requires a presentation.

-I know how easy it is to just ask a colleague something like “And how do you like this?”.
-It’s easy because it doesn’t require to think about the answers you’d like to see.
+I know how easy it is just to ask a colleague something like, “And how do you like this?”.
+It’s easy because it doesn’t require you to think about the answers you’d like to see.

 Feedback requires you to be specific.